 Location | Ypsonas, Limassol, Cyprus

 This is a residential building designed by our Architects Giorgos Nearchou & Antia Perikleous for their clients Marina & Valantis.
 The building is located in Ypsonas, Limassol, Cyprus.
 The mechanical and electrical studies have been prepared by Costas Petrides and Petros Petrou respectively.
 Also, the Energy Performance Certificate (EPC) has been prepared by our mechanical engineer Costas Petrides.

 The building is located on top of a small hill in Ypsonas, Limassol, having a beautiful view of the Akrotiri peninsula.

-The structural framing of the building is made of steel and the walls are made of ORTHOBLOCKS and then covered with 50mm of polystyrene.
 Finishing materials, such as Iroco wood and Fiber Cement Boards (FCB), have been used on the front elevation of the building for aesthetic purposes as well as for shading, reduction of noise and as wind barriers.
 Moreover, the building is very well-insulated due to the use of thick ORTHBLOCKS for the walls.
 The roof is also heavily insulated by using 100mm of polystyrene on top of the roof slab, and 100mm of rockwool underneath it.